stan-dev/cmdstanpy/docsrc/hello_world.rst

 Fitting the model
 ^^^^^^^^^^^^^^^^^

-The :ref:`class_cmdstanmodel` method ``sample`` is used to do Bayesian inference over the model conditioned on data using  using Hamiltonian Monte Carlo (HMC) sampling.
+The :meth:`cmdstanpy.CmdStanModel.sample` method is used to do Bayesian inference over the model conditioned on data using  using Hamiltonian Monte Carlo (HMC) sampling.
 It runs Stan's HMC-NUTS sampler on the model and data and returns a :ref:`class_cmdstanmcmc` object.
-The data can be specified either as a filepath or a Python dict; in this example, we use the example datafile `bernoulli.data.json`:
+The data can be specified either as a filepath or a Python dictionary; in this example, we use the example datafile `bernoulli.data.json`:

 By default, the ``sample`` method runs 4 sampler chains.